jmuteru/mediflow-ts-backend/README.md

 # MediFlow API Documentation

-This is the backend API service for the Health Connect healthcare/medical application.
+This is the backend API service for the Mediflow healthcare/medical application.
 The API provides endpoints for user authentication, patient management, and medication tracking.

 ## Table of Contents
 - [Base URL](#base-url)